 7. Which place should I put my radon detector?

-Position detectors near the lower living spaces of your home that you use the most time (e.g., basements, floors).
-Do not place them in bathrooms, kitchens, or areas near drafts because these places can impact the accuracy of your detector.
+Position detectors near the lower living spaces of your Home that you use the most, such as basements or floors.
+Do not place them in bathrooms, kitchens, or areas near drafts, as these locations can affect the accuracy of your detector.

 Long-term tests can last more than 90 days.
-They are usually more precise because they can account for fluctuations in seasonal and daily levels of radon.
+They are usually more precise because they can account for fluctuations in seasonal and daily radon levels.

 9. What can I do if my device has high radon levels?
 Do you know what to do?

-If your detector detects radon levels at four pCi/L or more, Contact a certified radon mitigation specialist.
-They will be able to recommend and apply ways to decrease the amount of radon in your home, such as adding ventilation or sealing entrance points.
+Contact a certified radon mitigation specialist if your detector detects radon levels at four pCi/L or more.
+They can recommend and apply ways to reduce Radon levels in your Home, such as adding ventilation or sealing entrance points.

 Maintenance and calibration